 •

-Monobactam that inhibits cell wall synthesis during bacterial growth.
+Aztreonam Monobactam that inhibits cell wall synthesis during bacterial growth.
 Active against gram-negative bacilli but very limited gram-positive activity and not useful for anaerobes.
 Lacks cross-sensitivity with beta-lactam antibiotics.
 May be used in patients allergic to penicillins or cephalosporins.

 • Dosing